OpenAssetIO/OpenAssetIO/BUILDING.md

 ### Using `ctest`

-The manual steps detailed below are conveniently wrapped by CTest - CMake's built-in test runner.
+The steps required to bootstrap an environment and execute the tests are conveniently wrapped by CTest - CMake's built-in test runner.
 In order to execute the tests, from the `build` directory simply run

 ```shell
 ctest